Dr. Danielle Bacibianco (former Bacigalupo)

 M.S.
-Ed. in Secondary Education English, CUNY CSI
+Ed. in Secondary Education English, CUNY College of Staten Island

-For fun, Danielle has made her way back to the stage … as the Stage Manager for Hemlock Theatre Co.’s 2018 production of “American Idiot”, the Social Media Coordinator for SeaView Playwrights Theatre’s 2019 production of “Tommy”, the Stage Manager and Lighting/Sound Engineer for Staten Island Shakespearean Theatre’s 2019 Summer Repertory of “Much Ado”/”Antigone”, the Stage Manager for SeaView Playwrights Theatre’s 2019 production of “RENT”, and Danielle will be directing Gary Lennon’s play “Blackout” at SeaView Playwrights Theatre at the end of 2020.
-Additionally, Danielle continues to serve the Staten Island theatre community as a board member for Hemlock Theatre Co.
+For fun, Danielle has made her way back to the stage … as the Stage Manager for Hemlock Theatre Co.’s 2018 production of “American Idiot”, the Social Media Coordinator for SeaView Playwrights Theatre’s 2019 production of “Tommy”, the Stage Manager, and Lighting/Sound Engineer for Staten Island Shakespearean Theatre’s 2019 Summer Repertory of “Much Ado”/”Antigone”, the Stage Manager for SeaView Playwrights Theatre’s 2019 production of “RENT”, and Danielle most recently directed Gary Lennon’s play “Blackout” at SeaView Playwrights Theatre this past December 2021, about an Alcoholics Anonymous meeting during the 1990s in NYC that takes place on Christmas Eve.
+Additionally, Danielle has served in the past for the Staten Island theatre community as a board member for Hemlock Theatre Co.